-- (iii) Ceiling on cost of ECB: All in cost of ECB cannot exceed the benchmark rate plus 450 bps spread.
-Prepayment charge/penal interest, if any, for default or breach of covenants, cannot exceed 2% over and above the agreed rate of interest on the outstanding principal amount. - (iv) Permissible Limits: An eligible borrower can raise ECB up to USD 750 million or equivalent per financial year under the automatic route. - (v) End use of ECB: Except for real estate activities, equity investment, capital market investment and other activities prescribed by the RBI, ECB proceeds can generally be utilised for all purposes.
+Further, the RBI has temporarily increased the all-in-cost ceiling by 100 bps for ECBs which are raised till December 31, 2022.
+This enhanced all-in-cost ceiling shall be available only to eligible borrowers of investment grade rating from Indian Credit Rating Agencies (CRAs).
+Other eligible borrowers may raise ECB within the existing all-in-cost ceiling limits.
+Prepayment charge/penal interest, if any, for default or breach of covenants, cannot exceed 2% over and above the agreed rate of interest on the outstanding principal amount.

+- (iv) Permissible Limits: An eligible borrower can raise ECB up to USD 750 million or equivalent per financial year under the automatic route.
+RBI has temporality increased the limit for the automatic route to USD 1.5 billion or equivalent, however, this relaxation is available for ECBs which are raised till December 31, 2022. - (v) End use of ECB: Except for real estate activities, equity investment, capital market investment and other activities prescribed by the RBI, ECB proceeds can generally be utilised for all purposes.

-The ECB framework permits creation of security in favour of non-resident lender by way of: (a) creation of charge on immovable assets and/or movable assets, (b) creation of pledge on financial securities, and (c) issuance of corporate and/or personal guarantees in favour of overseas lender/security trustee.
+The ECB framework permits creation of security in favour of non-resident lender by way of: (a) creation of charge on immovable assets and/or movable assets, (b) creation of pledge on financial securities, and (c) issuance of corporate and/or personal guarantees in favour of overseas lender / security trustee.